The interview process is broken & a better way to interview

 Even if you’re finding success with your current system, that’s no reason to sit back and accept the status quo.
 What could be improved?
 How can you lower attrition?
 Why aren’t you hiring more women?
 Question yourself, your company, and your process.

 And if necessary, seek outside help.
-We specialize in helping companies of all sizes hire and retain the best Finance, Accounting, and Technology professionals from San Diego and Los Angeles to Dallas.
+We specialize in helping companies of all sizes hire and retain the best Finance, Accounting, Life Science, and Technology professionals from San Diego and Los Angeles to Dallas and Austin.
 Send us an email at email@example.com to get started.